-Concussion is a short-term loss of brain function following a head injury.
+Concussion is a minor head injury caused by force to the head.
 Most people who have concussion will recover on their own within 2 weeks, but complications can occur.
 It is important that people with concussion rest and that their recovery is monitored.

 What causes concussion?